alanng10/class-lang/Docue/Article/Word/a.md

 Word "error" has meaning that is invalid.

 Word "valid" has meaning that is can accept.

+Word "gen" has meaning that is generate.

+Word "library" has meaning that is machine code module.

 Word "draw" has meaning that is comp video.